Characters: Supernatural Angels

 - Breaking the Fourth Wall: The beginning of "Meta Fiction" in which he explains his plan while looking directly at the camera.
 Subverted in that he's really addressing a bound-and-gagged Castiel.

-- Break Them by Talking: deals a massive one to Castiel in the Season 9 finale using this, making sure he also tells him why his motives aren't really all that noble in the meanwhile.
-Unfortunately for him (or not), this same speech containes the Engineered Public Confession staged by Castiel that the latter uses to defeat him.
+- Break Them by Talking: He deals this to Castiel in the Season 9 finale, making sure he also tells him why his motives aren't really all that noble in the meanwhile.
+Unfortunately for him (or not), this same speech contains the Engineered Public Confession staged by Castiel that the latter uses to defeat him.

 - Deadpan Snarker: He has got this gift.

 - Disproportionate Retribution: The Archangels' scheming forced him to flee Heaven.
 So what does he do?
 Condemn all the other angels to fall from grace, even though the ones he fled from are either dead or sealed away.

 - Esoteric Motifs: Metatron is identified with a symbol consisting of an octagon surrounded by a triangle inside a larger circle with three smaller circles along the sides of the triangle.